uobeya/Python-Tut/Installation/installation_guide.md

-his guide will walk you through installing Python on Windows and introduce some popular IDEs for Python development.
+This guide will walk you through installing Python on Windows and introduce some popular IDEs for Python development.

 Step 1: Download Python
 Open a browser and go to the official Python website: https://www.python.org.